 Pros: long life (30-50 thousand hours), multiple color options—including changing colors, lower energy costs

 As with any work with an electric appliance or device, the first step is always to turn off the power to the area—at the breaker box.
-Turn off the breaker, then double check be flipping the switch to the lights.
+Turn off the breaker, then double-check by Flipping The Switch to the lights.

-Once the screw is out, you’ll need to pry the fixture out of the niche.
-A flat-head screwdriver is the best tool for this step but be sure not to damage the fixture or the niche.
+Once the screw is out, you’ll need to pry the fixture out of the niche in University Park, TX.
+A flat-head screwdriver is the best tool for this step but be sure not to Damage The Fixture or the niche.

 Pull the fixture up to the deck of the pool.